rrmarinho/winreversevm/README.md

   - Execute the 'install.ps1' script:
     - .\install.ps1

+  The install process may take more or less time depending on the internet link.
+In general, the average installation time is approximately 1 hour.

 ### 3. Disable Windows Defender

   - Disable Real Time Protection and Tampering Protection of Windows Defender at: